Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 In this example, the JVM waits the `invokeAll()` tasks to finish before moving on to the next line.
 Unlike our earlier examples, in this one the 'end' will be printed last.
 Another thing is that even with `future.isDone()` returning true for each element of the returned list, a task could have completed normally or thrown an exception.

 The `invokeAny()` method executes a collection of tasks and returns the result of one of the tasks that successfully completes execution, **cancelling all unfinished tasks**.
-While the first task to finish is often retunred, this behavior is not guaranteed, as any completed task can be returned by this method.
+While the first task to finish is often returned, this behavior is not guaranteed, as any completed task can be returned by this method.

 	Executor service = ...
 	System.out.println("begin");